What Titre Foncier Means in Marrakech for Foreign Buyers

 One of the scenarios I worried about before buying my first property in Marrakech was: what happens if someone claims the property was actually theirs?

-With a Titre Foncier property, the answer is very clear.
+With a Titre Foncier property, the answer is reassuringly clear.

-Once the transfer of ownership is registered at the Conservation Foncière and your name is on the Titre Foncier, the Moroccan state guarantees your ownership.
+Once the transfer of ownership is registered at the Conservation Foncière and your name is on the Titre Foncier, the Moroccan state stands behind your ownership.

-If someone makes a claim against a Titre Foncier property, the burden of proof is entirely on them and the legal threshold for overturning a registered title is extremely high.
+If someone makes a claim against a Titre Foncier property, the burden of proof is on them and the legal threshold for overturning a registered title is very high.

 In practice, cases of foreign buyers losing Titre Foncier properties due to ownership disputes are extremely rare and I have never personally heard of one happening in Marrakech.